c3budiman/FlutterBoiler/README.md

 ## Todo

-- Add Updater and Maintenance page,
+- Add Updater and Maintenance page
-- Add Feature develop mode, when tapped on logo 10 times. so base url, for api can have both development and production.
 - Add Notification with firebase